-In the summer of 2019, the Choristers recorded alongside the Merton College Choir for the Choir's disc 'Sleeper's Prayer'.
-MusicWeb International's review called it "Fittingly exultant...light, airy textures and...an air of sophisticated innocence...The pure young voices of the Choristers add an extra degree of freshness to the choral sound..."
+In 2019, the Choristers recorded alongside the Merton College Choir for the Choir's disc 'Sleeper's Prayer'.
+MusicWeb International noted that "The pure young voices of the Choristers add an extra degree of freshness to the choral sound..."
 The Choristers can be heard on the track 'A Song of Ephraim the Syrian'.
 Listen on Spotify or Apple Music!